jupyter-server/enterprise_gateway/docs/source/contributors/devinstall.md

 ## Build distribution files

-Builds the files necessary for a given release: the wheel file, the source tar file, and the kernel specificaaation tar files.
+Builds the files necessary for a given release: the wheel file, the source tar file, and the kernel specification tar files.
 This is essentially a helper target consisting of the `bdist` `sdist` and `kernelspecs` targets.

 ```bash